-Yes, learning how to budget and manage your money can make your life easier.
+Yes, learning how to manage your money can make your life easier.

-You may get married, have a baby (maybe twins!), start your own business, or move halfway across the country.
+You may get married, have a baby, start your own business, or move halfway across the country.
 All of these life changes mean your budget will change too.
 To take action on our three money tips, consider using a money management app that can help automate much of the work.

 When you track your take-home pay, you’ll have a clear line of sight into your finances, post-taxes, and how that money is allocated.
 This is a must.
 Once you’ve done that, you can see how and if your spending patterns are in line with your idea of financial well-being.

 Look, there’s two different ways you can go about doing this: one is to use an app; the other is to do it manually.
 Either way, you may want to consider taking inventory of your expenses.

 Try these lists:

 Once you have these numbers lined up, you’re ready to answer two important questions:

 If your spending or saving levels aren’t where you want them to be, the list you just put together may help you re-prioritize your expenses, to see where you may be able to cut back.
 For example, you may realize that you have been paying for a subscription for the last few months that you haven't been using, so canceling that subscription or finding a less expensive alternative could save you money in the long run.

 If you’re looking for a financial compass of sorts, the 50/30/20 budget rule could provide a money management strategy for allocating a steady income.

 Do you understand where your money is going?
 Check.